 Carboniferous trilobites from Tournai (Belgium)

-Carboniferous limestone, witch contains remains of the small tropical Rhenohercynian Ocean.
+Tournaisian limestone, witch contains remains of the closing Rheic Ocean.

-By the the Carboniferous (359 million years ago) the only surviving trilobite Order was Proetida.
+By the Carboniferous (359 million years ago) the only surviving trilobite Order was Proetida.

 The number of taxa again fall dramatically after the Mid-Carboniferous, and at the end of the Permian (251 million years ago) they where extinct.